gioma68/mondrian-dsp/README.md

 2. Ant script releases **com.mysample.mondrian.dsp-1.x.jar** file in the dist directory.
 To deploy the extension, the jar file from **dist** directory should be simply copied into Pentaho lib directory (tomcat/webapps/pentaho/WEB-INF/lib).

-3. Define in XML Schema a role grant type using your custom code to be replaced by session var value, enclosed in % (e.g. %USER_NAME%).
+3. Define in Mondrian XML Schema, a role grant type using your custom code to be replaced by session var value, enclosed in % (e.g. %USER_NAME%).
 My working example (the Agent can see only his/her commission amount and all related his/her sub-agents, defined with a parent-child relation using closure table):
 ```xml
   <Role name="Agents">
     <SchemaGrant access="none">